 Kevin’s primary research interests are in the economics of science and R&D and knowledge based technologies, initially from macro and econometric perspectives.
 He will sooner or later likely find himself trying to understand search and matching of PhD graduates.

-Yaoyao is interested in behavioural and experimental economics.
+Yating is interested in (evolutionary) game theory, behavioural and experimental economics.